raghurama123/CompChemToolBox/CheckConnGO/example/README.txt

-The program CheckConnGO.f90 compares file-1 (SDF file, presumably generated from SMILES using obabel) and file-2 (XYZ generated using DFT optimization) and does statistics about preservation of bond connectvities during geometry optimization.
+The program CheckConnGO.f90 compares file-1 (SDF file, presumably generated from SMILES using obabel) and file-2 (XYZ generated using DFT optimization) and does statistics about the preservation of bond connectivities during geometry optimization.

-We applied this code for our paper
+We applied this code in our work

 Troubleshooting Unstable Molecules in Chemical Space Salini Senthil, Sabyasachi Chakraborty, Raghunathan Ramakrishnan